derohde/Fred/README.md

 # Fred ![alt text](https://raw.githubusercontent.com/derohde/Fred/master/logo/logo.png "Fred logo")
-A fast, scalable and light-weight C++ Fréchet distance library, exposed to python and focused on (k,l)-clustering of polygonal curves.
+A fast, scalable and light-weight C++ Fréchet and DTW distance library, exposed to python and focused on clustering of polygonal curves.

 ### DISTANCE FUNCTION FOR CLUSTERING CAN BE CHOSEN (heuristic in case of DTW)
 ### CURVE AND CURVES CAN NOW BE PICKLED